mirkovicdev/quantum-computing-crash-course/README.md

-# Quantum Computing Crash Course
+# Basic Quantum Mechanics for Quantum Computing

 This repository contains a concise, math-first crash course in **basic quantum mechanics for quantum computing**.
 It is intended for students with a strong mathematics background but only introductory exposure to quantum physics.